 - hot flushes due to anti cancer treatments

-Some people also say that acupuncture helps them feel relaxed and improves their feeling of wellbeing.
+People say that acupuncture also helps them to feel relaxed.
+And it improves their feeling of wellbeing.

-On your first visit, your practitioner will ask you general questions about your health and lifestyle.
-This can include how you're sleeping, eating, and feeling both physically and emotionally.
+Your practitioner will ask you general questions about your health and lifestyle.
+This can include how you're sleeping and eating.
+It might also be on how you’re feeling both physically and emotionally.